I am now a world traveler. My wife and I finally took an actual vacation to London - where we got to experience a lot of new things!

 - Graphic design

-Definitely a great stop if, like me, you are into that sort of thing.
+A great stop if, like me, you are into that sort of thing.

 We rounded out the day by heading over to King’s Cross Station.
 There we checked out Platform 9¾ and visited the Harry Potter shop.